Safety Policies & Programs

 +Emergency Notification System

 In the event of an emergency on the campus, large scale emergency or disaster off campus, severe weather condition, or other event or emergency that could have an effect on the operations of the University and/or effect the safety of our community members, the emergency notification system will be used to communicate important information/instructions to our community members.
 Only the President, President's Council Members, Vice President of Finance and Administration, Director of Facilities Management, and/or Director of Public Safety can authorize the activation of the emergency notification system.

-Chapel Bells – the Chapel bells have the ability to act like an “air raid” siren system.
+Chapel Bells – the Chapel bells have the ability to act like an "air raid" siren system.
 The system uses three types of alerts.
-An “alert horn” will be sounded to alert all community members to go to a classroom, office, room, etc. and lock themselves in (“lock down”), a “siren” will be sounded to alert community members to seek shelter either in the lowest part of a building or the center part of a building, and a “bell” will be sounded as an “all clear.”
-This system is activated through the campus police.
+An "alert horn" will be sounded to alert all community members to go to a classroom, office, room, etc. and lock themselves in ("lock down"), a "siren" will be sounded to alert community members to seek shelter either in the lowest part of a building or the center part of a building, and a “bell” will be sounded as an "all clear."

-Voicemail – a voicemail message will be send to all campus telephones that are on the University’s telephone system.
-This system will be activated through the campus police.
+Voicemail – a voicemail message will be send to all campus telephones that are on the University's telephone system.

 Email – an email message will be sent to all campus email address.
-This system will be activated through the campus police.

 Telephone Switchboard – in the event that nobody is available to answer the University’s main switchboard, a message will be placed on the telephone switchboard.
-This process will be completed by campus police.

 +General Procedures for Reporting a Crime or Emergency